broeder-j/aiida_docker_compose/README.md

 # aiida_docker_compose

-This repository contains
-Some examples of docker-compose configurations to
+This repository contains some examples of docker-compose configurations to

 - create Docker images specific to a given code and plugin